Saint Sebastian (Kubišta)

-The picture is painted in oils on canvas and has dimensions of 98 x 74,5 cm.
-It is one of the most important works of Bohumil Kubishta, member of the pre-First World War Czech avant-garde.
-Unlike traditional Christian interpretations of the theme of suffering of the Christian martyr, Bohumil Kubishta combines cubist forms and expressiveness, but integrates spiritual strength.
+The picture is painted in oils on canvas and measures 98 × 74.5 cm.
+It is one of the most important works of Bohumil Kubishta, a member of the pre–First World War Czech avant-garde.
+Unlike traditional Christian interpretations of the theme of the suffering of the Christian martyr, Kubishta combines cubist forms and expressiveness while integrating spiritual strength.